With Ireland being surrounded with large coastlines and speckled with bays and docks it is only fitting that Fish is a large part of Irish cooking.

 2. Whilst you are letting the potatoes cook, begin on your fish.
 Place your fillets in a medium-sized frying pan covering with water and bringing to a boil over medium heat.
 Once boiling, bring the heat right down and allow the fish to simmer in the water until fully cooked.
 It is wise to drain the fish now and set aside for the time being.

 3. Returning to the potatoes, drain them of all water and mash them.
 Once this has been carried out take the fish fillets and add them to the pot.
 Stirring in the ketchup, parsley, lemon juice and just enough of the eggs to bind the mixture.
 Mix all the ingredients well so that the mixture is thoroughly integrated.

 4. Get a chopping board or a surface where you can shape your mixtures.
 Cover the surface with a dusting of flour to ensure the mixture doesn’t stick.
 Flour your hands also and begin to shape your cakes into circular cakes.
 After this, put the flour in a bowl and season with salt and pepper.

 5. The final stage is cooking the cakes.
-Heat the oil in a medium sized pan over a medium heat.
+Heat the oil in a medium-sized pan over medium heat.
 Coating each fish cake in the flour, dip the cakes in the remaining egg and also covering in the oats.
 Each cake should take around 8 minutes each side to cook or fry until a delicious golden brown and serve.